odkok/youtube-downloader-4k/README.md

 You can also run `python runme.py -h` to see all options available

 ### About ffmpeg
 The program depends on ffmpeg to create high-resolution video and do audio format conversion.
-It can still download audio without conversion and download some lower-quality progressive video(if you specify the resolution) without ffmpeg.
+It can still download audio without conversion and download some lower-quality progressive video(if you specify the right resolution) without ffmpeg.
 But most functionality will be lost.